jexxa-projects/Jexxa/tutorials/BookStoreJ/README-OPENAPI.md

-# BookStoreJ - With OpenAPI support
+# BookStoreJ - OpenAPI Support

 ## What You Learn